 Instructor of English and Moral Reasoning

-At LAU, she teaches a number of literature, language, and philosophy courses.
-She is also the licensee, curator, and host of TEDxLAU, the first independently-organized TED-like university event in Lebanon.
+At LAU, she teaches language, literature, and liberal arts courses.
+She also organized TEDxLAU, the first independently-organized TED-like university event in Lebanon.

 - Linguistic Imperialism and Attitudes towards Learning English in Lebanon: An Exercise in Critical Pedagogy (In process)

 - War in White Sheets: The Public Invasion of the Private Female Space in Women’s Literature, Journal of Arts and Humanities, Vol 2, No. 10 (2013).
 View article here.